rug-oop-2024/final-project/README.md

 1. If your code does not run (because of bad imports, non-existing files, etc.), the project will **not** be graded further and a 1.0 will be given.
    * Thus, remember to push your .csv datasets.
-2. Blatant disregard of OOP principles (e.g., using a largely imperative-style programming in the `autooop` library, consistently not using type hints...) will also result in the project being given a 1.0.
+2. Blatant disregard of OOP principles (e.g., using a largely imperative-style programming in the `autooop` library, consistently not using type hints...) within the autooop.core part will also result in the project being given a 1.0.

 ## Personal Rubric